 Reconstructed hall on the second floor

-The reconstruction in concrete of so many parts of the ancient ruins, including the floor of the Great Courtyard minimizes the risk of visitors twisting their ankles and provides photographers with interesting backgrounds for pictures of their relatives, but led UNESCO to drop a proposal made in 2003 by Greek authorities to include Knossos in the list of the World Heritage Sites - external link.
+The reconstruction in concrete of so many parts of the ancient ruins, including the floor of the Great Courtyard minimizes the risk of visitors twisting their ankles and provides photographers with interesting backgrounds for pictures of their relatives, but led UNESCO to drop a proposal made in 2003 by Greek authorities to include Knossos in the list of the World Heritage Sites.
 There is no official explanation provided by UNESCO about their decision, but it is likely that concrete monuments were not regarded as a heritage to preserve for future generations.

 Hall of the Throne